About Our Program

 Literacy at AAK

-Reading and writing are taught to our students through the EngageNY curriculum.
+We teach reading and writing to our students through the EngageNY curriculum.
 Reading and writing are also integrated throughout the day in all subject areas, and teachers give students time to dive into books to cultivate a true love for literacy.

 Math at AAK

 Singapore Math instruction is delivered through the Primary Mathematics curriculum.
-With this curriculum, our students learn and master fewer mathematical concepts at greater detail with a three-step learning process: concrete, pictorial, and abstract.
-Through this, they’re becoming creative thinkers who are preparing to be real-world problem solvers.
+With this curriculum, our students learn and master mathematical concepts at greater detail with a three-step learning process: concrete, pictorial, and abstract.
+Through this curriculum, they become creative thinkers who are prepared to be real-world problem solvers.

 Science at AAK

 Through the Bring Science Alive! curriculum and Next Generation Science Standards, students engage in hands-on activities and experiments based on the scientific method.
 Intermediate students are able to present their understanding and critical thinking in the spring Science Fair.

 Social Studies at AAK

 AAK students learn about character, ethics, empathy, and self-esteem through our Social Studies Alive! curriculum.
-They step into the shoes of these great historical figures through active projects, skits, musical performances, and distinctive artistic expression.
-The social studies and sciences of all the great world civilizations are taught in this interdisciplinary, project-based, and multi-cultural curriculum.
+They step into the shoes of great historical figures through active projects, skits, musical performances, and distinctive artistic expression.
+The social studies and sciences of all the great world civilizations are taught in this interdisciplinary, project-based, and multicultural curriculum.

 Homeschool Program at AAK

-AAK’s homeschool program is for students in first-fifth grade.
+AAK’s homeschool program is for students in grades 1-5.
 AAK recognizes the role that families have in their children’s education, and we can provide additional resources and support for the homeschooled child.
-By working together with families, we help provide an environment for each child to thrive in and prepare for the world.
-We invite your homeschooled child to participate in our eight-hour per week on-site schedule including art, music, wellness, Paragon (social studies) or various core subjects.
+By working together with families, we help to create environments in which each child can thrive and prepare for the world.
+We invite your homeschooled child to participate in our eight-hour per week on-site schedule that includes art, music, wellness, Paragon (social studies), or various core subjects.
 We offer flexible times to supplement the needs of individual homeschool programs as long as students attend at least eight hours a week.